4nto/bba/doc/Modules.md

 ```
 ./module/bleachbit/check.py
 ```
-I can see how many files the script start.py will remove from my system (related to the options in bleachbit.cfg file).
+I can see how many files the module bleachbit will remove from my system.

-The GUI use the modules through ini-like configuration files that have a well-defined key-words, following you will find them.
+The GUI use the modules through ini-like configuration files with well-defined key-words, every module is composed by different scripts which run in separate processes.

 In the current BBA version the default modules are